 With craft beer on my current research radar, I further discovered to my pleasure that Cork does a neat line in microbrewery bars.

 I visited three, in fact, during my return visits to Cork, and on a latter arrival I was glad to see that one of them, Franciscan Well, had taken to some heavy advertising at the airport.

 Franciscan Well and another of the three, Rising Sons, not only have an impressive range of beers including absolutely delicious red ales, but also a good line in pizzas.

 I’m not sure why, but there’s a natural fit between good beer and good pizza.
 Maybe it’s the strong flavours or no nonsense feel, but they work well, and both of those breweries’ bars were easygoing and comfortable places to hang out in.

 Rising Sons also do tours of their brewery, and though I never got round to going on one, it would be on my list for a return visit.

-Slightly different was the Elbow Lane Brew and Smokehouse, a tiny microbrewery and not much less tiny restaurant that did great heer, but also a much wider food range.
+Slightly different was the Elbow Lane Brew and Smokehouse, a tiny microbrewery and equally tiny restaurant that did great beer but also a much wider food range.
 It was more intimate, upmarket and pricey, and a little pretentious, but delicious in terms of both food and drink and well worth a visit for craft beer fans.